 It is usually best to have the object removed.
 This is done either by syringing it out with warm water or with a special extracting device.

 Sometimes the skin of the ear canal can become inflamed.
 This may be caused by infection, allergy or other causes.
 Common symptoms include itch, ear discharge and dulled hearing.
 It is treated with ear drops.
-See separate leaflet called Ear Infection (Otitis Externa) for more details.
+See the separate leaflet called Ear Infection (Otitis Externa) for more details.

 A torn (perforated) eardrum is not usually serious and often heals on its own without any complications.
 It may cause hearing loss, in which case a small procedure to repair it is an option.
-See separate leaflet called Perforated Eardrum for more details.
+See the separate leaflet called Perforated Eardrum for more details.

 Scarring of the drum is usually due to repeated perforation, either by infection or by poking objects into the ear.

 Cholesteatoma is an uncommon condition where a growth develops in the ear.
 You can be born with it but usually it occurs as a complication of a long-standing (chronic) ear infection.
 The most common symptoms are a loss of hearing and a smelly discharge from the ear.
-See separate leaflet called Cholesteatoma for more details.
+See the separate leaflet called Cholesteatoma for more details.